“If we can get real-time weather, why not real-time transit alerts?”

-I’m excited to keep this conversation going.
-Come back soon to read part two on how the usability of your apps affects the way your riders gather information.
+We're excited to keep this conversation going.
+Read part two on how the usability of your apps affects the way your riders gather information.

 Andrew has been with Trapeze since 2001.
 He came from TransLink in Vancouver BC, Canada.
 In his 10 years at TransLink Andrew held a number of different roles, including Customer Information Representative, culminating with Customer Information Senior Systems Administrator.
 While with Trapeze, he has also filled the roles of Traveler Information Sr Technical Product Specialist and Product Manager Demand Response Mobile Computing.
 In 2015 Andrew returned to the Traveler Information family taking over the role of Product Director.

 Bruce’s 25 years of experience in building, designing, and implementing Traveler Information solutions for the Public Transit Industry have afforded him a rich and diverse industry, solutions, and technical background.